dsxwk/gin/readme.md

   - [Swagger Documents](#Swagger-Documents)

 # Project Introduction
-> A lightweight framework developed based on the Golang language framework Go Gin, out of the box, inspired by mainstream PHP frameworks such as Laravel and ThinPHP.
+> A lightweight framework developed based on the Golang language framework `Go Gin`, out of the box, inspired by mainstream PHP frameworks such as `Laravel` and `ThinkPHP`.
 The project architecture directory has a clear hierarchy, which is a blessing for beginners.
-The framework uses JWT, middleware, cache, validator, event, routing, etc redis、 Command line tools and other technologies. support multiple languages, simple to develop and easy to use, convenient for extension.
+The framework uses `JWT`, `middleware`, `cache`, `validator`, `event`, `routing`, `redis`、 `Command` line tools and other technologies. support multiple languages, simple to develop and easy to use, convenient for extension.
 ## Project Address
 - Github: https://github.com/dsxwk/gin.git
 - Gitee: https://gitee.com/dsxwk/gin.git